Online Marketing: You’re Goin’ Fishin’

 Consumption of our content “out there” is the nibble, to set the hook we want interaction and we want them to our site.
 This means getting them beyond an interest in us in the other context and getting them to show an interest in us on our own turf.
 This is where our website needs to shine, it is our online “office” and should be a clear and honest representation of ourselves and our organization.
 Is it a reasonable representation of who we are?
 Is there a natural progression from our “out there” communication to what is on our site?
 Again, it’s not meant to be a silver bullet, just a congruent part of the big picture of our progression through the SOI’s.

 So simply attracting large numbers of people to our site via keyword searches, particularly if those searches aren’t relevant, should not be the end goal.
-Getting traffic from searches is not a bad thing, but it is at best one small piece of the process of relationship building.
+Professionals at Five Channels agree that getting traffic from searches is not a bad thing, but it is at best one small piece of the process of relationship building.
 Search engine optimization, for most sites, typically should be a minor concern.
 So long as we have relevant content on our website in a “spider friendly” format, most of our SEO issues are taken care of.
 We’ll end up with good placement simply because of that, but more importantly the quality of our traffic will improve greatly. (“Spider friendly” means there is no reason why the site could not be read and indexed by the major search engines, nor are there reasons why the content might be excluded.)

 Driving traffic to our site from other efforts is where our time and energy should be focused.